agencemacmedia/SymfonyDynamicDataTableBundle/README.md

 The only two controller functions that you need are :

-- One to load your view.
+- One to load your view and if you're using dropdowns initialize the dropdowns data.
 - One that will fetch and return the data requested by the DataTable.
-    - It is also possible to add your parameters to the query before the final render
+    - It is also possible to add parameters to the query before the final render

 The last function needs to create a BuildDataService service __and set his parameters__.

+**Here are the parameters that are required by the service :**

+- The class of the object you're using (in this case Advert::class)
+- The path to the twig view that formats the data (the second view we created) For this twig view we recommend having a public variable in your Class that references the path
+    Ex:
+    ```php
+    const DATATABLE_Edit = 'YourNameSpace:Advert/DATATABLE_TEMPLATES:dataFormating.html.twig';
+    ```

 Heres how your two functions should look like in the end :
 ```php